Per Degaton: Powers and abilities

 Per Degaton is skilled at armed combat and hand-to-hand combat.
 He is also a skilled tactician, possesses genius-level intellect, can become intangible, and is seemingly immortal.

 Per Degaton possesses a limited "Time Vision", allowing him to know what will happen in the near future.
 He is out of phase with normal time, which renders him intangible.
 Hourman's tachyon-filled hourglass has been shown to blur his time vision and allow anyone possessing it to hit Degaton.
 He is also aware of changes to the timestream and has made mention of remembering events from before Crisis on Infinite Earths.
-However, it is unclear whether these are innate abilities Degaton acquired or if they are the result of his time disc.

 Equipment

 Per Degaton travels on a "time disc", a machine that allows him to travel through time as well as having fail-safes to return time to normal should his plans fail.
-He also uses small time discs which can speed up metabolism by variable amounts.
+He also uses smaller time discs which can speed up metabolism by variable amounts.